 His "forever" lasted about three days.
 The night of January 9, 1850, Ellen White was instructed upon the matter.
-"I saw the paper," she said, "and that it was needed, that souls were hungering for the truth that must be written. . . .
-God did not want James to stop yet, but he must write, write, write, and speed the message, and let it go." ^{}
+I saw the paper," she said, "and that it was needed, that souls were hungering for the truth that must be written.
+God did not want James to stop yet, but he must write, write, write, and speed the message, and let it go."
+[3]

 So, rousing from his discouragement, James White began again.
 In Oswego, from March to May, 1850, there were published four more numbers of Present Truth.
 Then they moved from Oswego, and lived for five months with the Harris family at Centerport, while James White brought forth another paper, called The Advent Review.
 Four numbers were printed in Auburn, New York, a few miles from Centerport, and a fifth in Paris, Maine.
-This paper consisted of reprints of articles by upon us."

-GRAVE OF HIRAM EDSON AND WIFE, ROOSEVELT, N.Y.
-"We stood there and recalled the many missions and sacrifices and testimonies of these devoted children of God, and prayed for a portion of their spirit to fall leaders of the Adventists, or Millerites, before and immediately following the Disappointment.
+This paper consisted of reprints of articles by leaders of the Adventists, or Millerites, before and immediately following the Disappointment.
 Its aim was to prove that White and Bates were advocating the orthodox Adventist doctrines, which the other parties were leaving.
 After that, in October or November, they moved to Paris, Maine.
 There the eleventh and last Present Truth was brought out, and the Second Advent Review and Sabbath Herald was begun.

 Following the trail of the pioneers, we drove up from Rome, New York, toward Oswego.
-On the way, at West Monroe, we stopped to stand in reverence at the grave of Frederick Wheeler, who, taught by Rachel Oakes Preston at Washington, New Hampshire, was the first Sabbathkeeping Adventist minister.
+On the way, at West Monroe, we stopped to stand in reverence at the grave of Frederick Wheeler, who, taught by Rachel Oakes Preston at Washington, New Hampshire, was the first Sabbath keeping Adventist minister.
 He died a hundred years old.